 • How is the organization structured, is it a non-profit organization?

-• What is its history, when did it start-up, who is the CEO etc.?
+• What is its history, when did the company start, who is the CEO etc.?

 • Have there been any recent changes, new developments?

-Most medium to large-sized organizations publish information about themselves.
-You can access this information easily in a number of ways:
+Most medium to large-sized organizations will publish information about themselves.
+Access this information easily in a number of ways:

 • Companies and business directories

-• Websites, which can be located by searching either by industry or company name
+• Websites – locate by searching either by industry or company name

 • Visit or phone the organization and request some information on their products, services or areas of research